 The European eel has one of the greatest geographical ranges of any fish stock in Europe.
 It moves between habitats as diverse as the open ocean and high seas, sheltered coasts, large lakes and small ponds, wetlands, big rivers and the smallest streams.

-The European eel population (Anguilla anguilla) has declined dramatically since the 1970s (ICES, 2016).
-Eels used to make up more than 50 % of the fish biomass in most freshwater environments across Europe – we are a very long way from that today.
-With millions of glass eels still arriving at the European coast line, it is perhaps hard to imagine it is threatened, but its distribution has shrunk and the population is down to somewhere around 1–10 % of earlier levels.
+The European eel (Anguilla anguilla) population has declined dramatically since the 1970s .
+Eels used to make up more than 50 percent of the fish biomass in some freshwater systems in Europe – we are a very long way from that today.
+With millions of glass eels still arriving at the European coastline, it is perhaps hard to imagine that it is threatened.
+However its distribution has shrunk and the recruitment is down to somewhere around 0.5–10 % of earlier levels (ICES, 2022).

 Our focus is:

 - The creation of an international instrument for the protection and recovery of European eel – the Action Plan being developed under the Convention for Migratory Species (CMS).

 - A better EU management framework and improved implementation in line with the overarching objectives of both the Common Fisheries Policy and for biodiversity.